-Because all of the system alternatives were designed to meet the system capacity needs over at least the initial ten-year project planning horizon, very little difference was shown among the alternatives from the perspective of capacity-related metrics EENS (N-0) and EENS (N-1) through

-2028 (as evidenced by all alternatives showing at least an 80% capacity improvement in this period).
-However, the reliability/resiliency driven Flex-1 and Flex-2 metrics clearly differentiated among the project alternatives, particularly in revealing the relative effectiveness of the system tie-lines (as evidenced by the broad range of reliability/resiliency improvements through 2028 and 2048).
+Because all of the system alternatives were designed to meet the system capacity needs over at least the initial ten-year project planning horizon, very little difference was shown among the alternatives from the perspective of capacity-related metrics EENSLAR (N-0) and EENSLAR (N-1) through 2028 (as evidenced by all alternatives showing at least an 8099% capacity improvement in this period).1319 However, the reliability/resiliency driven Flex-1 and Flex-2 metrics clearly differentiated among the project alternatives, particularly in revealing the relative effectiveness of the system tie-lines (as evidenced by the broad range of reliability/resiliency improvements through 2028 and 2048).

-Alternatives that would construct new substations, and therefore new transformation capacity such as the ASP, SDG&E, and SCE Orange County, performed well with respect to both the capacity and reliability/resiliency metrics, since they transfer a large quantity of load from the Valley South System, and have the ability to take on additional load (through the use of the system tie-lines) during planned or unplanned outages.
+Alternatives that would construct new substations, and therefore new transformation capacity (such as the ASP, SDG&E, and SCE Orange County5) performed well with respect to both the capacity and reliability/resiliency metrics, since they transfer a large quantity of load from the Valley South System, and have the ability to take on additional load (through the use of the system tie-lines) during planned or unplanned outages.
 Generally, projects that included construction of new transmission substations showed the greatest overall improvement in reliability/resiliency metrics among the alternatives.

-Alternatives that would transfer load from the Valley South System to an adjacent system, such as the Valley South to Valley North and Valley South to Valley North to Vista alternatives, were shown to perform moderately well in capacity improvement, but did not perform well in the reliability/resiliency category due to the lack of robust system tie-lines and the ability to accommodate additional load transfers during planned or unplanned outages.
+Alternatives that would transfer load from the Valley South System to an adjacent system, such as the Valley South to Valley North and Valley South to Valley North to Vista alternatives, were shown to perform moderately well in capacity improvement.
+However, butthey did not perform well in the reliability/resiliency category due to the lack of robust system tie-lines and the resulting lack of ability to accommodate additional load transfers to adjacent systems from Valley South during planned or unplanned outages.